4 Min Read

 7. Clean Up Your Social Media

-Removing your former significant other from your social media follower and following lists will create healthy new boundaries for an independent life.
+Removing your ex from your social media followers and following lists will create healthy new boundaries for an independent life.
 You won’t feel tempted to look if you can’t, and they can’t look if you eliminate the option.

 8. Take Time To Work on Yourself